The Counting of the Omer

 Day 40 Meditation:

-Yesod (A Strong Foundation Bond) with Hod (Humble Humble Glory and Splendor)
+Today on day 40 of counting the Omer up to Shavu’ot we meditate on how Yesod (A Strong Foundation Bond) correlates with Hod (Humble Humble Glory and Splendor)

 Humility is crucial in healthy bonding.
 Arrogance divides people.
 Preoccupation with your own desires and needs separates you from others.
 Humility allows you to appreciate another person and bond with him.
 Healthy bonding is the union of two distinct people, with independent personalities, who join for a higher purpose than satisfying their own needs.
 True humility comes from recognizing and acknowledging God in your life.